mikkelsvartveit/thesis/extended-abstract/content/02-methods.md

 2. The method does not require reverse engineering of the binary prior to analysis.
 3. The method is not overly specialized for a specific task that would prevent its transfer to other target features.

-Table \ref{table:paper-exclusion-results} shows the remaining papers after each step of the filtering process.
+Table \ref{table:paper-exclusion-results} shows the remaining articles after each step of the filtering process.
+We note that during the screening process, particularly at the full-text review stage, articles were predominantly excluded for not meeting inclusion criterion 2.

 | IC screening step  | Articles reviewed | Articles excluded |
 | ------------------ | ----------------: | ----------------: |